Please enable JavaScript to ensure auto alt text generation works properly

 What to do instead:

-- Create micro-commitments in your funnel (e.g. one-way video interviews instead of full interviews).
+• Create micro-commitments in your funnel (e.g. AI-assisted screening with async video and assessments instead of phone screens).

 4. Automation is still focused on corporate roles

-Problem: Most AI-powered hiring tools were built for office jobs.
+Problem: Most AI-assisted hiring tools were built for office jobs.

 Challenge: Frontline and hourly hiring still relies heavily on manual screening even though these roles have the highest turnover.